meimeiblue01/meimeiblue01/README.md

-# Record Automation - Create automation scripts without coding skills
+# Record Automation: Record Your Actions with Ease
 ## What is the Record Automation feature?
 Record is a feature on Hidemyacc Automation designed to streamline the process of creating automation scripts by recording your actual manual actions.